 Unfortunately, Propecia also causes serious and lasting side effects, including reduced libido, impotence, erectile dysfunction, and ejaculation disorders.
 The FDA did not start warning of these potential side effects until 2012—fifteen years after approving Propecia.

-Due to the company’s lack of adequate warnings, Propecia users have filed more than 1,000 lawsuits against drug maker Merck.
+Due to the company’s lack of adequate warnings, Propecia users have filed more than 1,400 lawsuits against Merck.
 The bulk of these cases have been consolidated into multi-district litigations (MDLs) and are still pending as of May 2016.

 How Propecia Works